rchalumeau/playingwithterraform/README.md

 - encryption at rest and in transit for prod readiness
 - Automated upgrade for security patch policy
 - Security group : ingress dedicated to processing CIDRs (ECS in that case)

+## Why would I use EKS rather than ECS

+Pro :
+- Redis can be mapped to a kubernetes endpoint, which allows to hardcode the redis URL in the sreracha manifests
+- Kubernetes can be installed in a single workstation (minikube)
+- Based on the two previous, the developer can install a single redis pod, atached to the endpoint, and work on his workstation as close as production.
+The sreracha manifest can then be resused as is in production stage.
+The endpoint will abstract the address of local redis or elasticache cluster.

+Cons:
+- Cost
+- Nodes to be managed